 The Cotton pygmy goose Bird or cotton teal is a small perching duck which breeds in Pakistan, India, Bangladesh, Southeast Asia and south to Queensland.

 Cotton pygmy goose Bird Facts:

 - Size: 32 cm

-Voice: Clucking noises, uttered in flight
+- Voice: Clucking noises, uttered in flight

-Range: Almost all over India; not common.
+- Range: Almost all over India; not common.
 Possibly absent over arid NW regions

-Habitat: Still freshwater lakes (jheels); rain-filled ditches; inundated paddy fields; irrigation tanks, etc.
+- Habitat: Still freshwater lakes (jheels); rain-filled ditches; inundated paddy fields; irrigation tanks, etc.

 Cotton pygmy goose Bird Small duck with round head and short blackish bill.
 White head, neck and underparts; glossy dark green above; narrow dark breast-band.
 Breeding male has green-black upperparts and white underparts; black cap and breast-band; pale grey flanks.
 Cotton pygmy goose Bird Striking white wing-bars visible in flight.

-Cotton pygmy goose Bird Facts Photos Collection:
+Cotton pygmy goose Bird Photos: